byrdmanrva/amazon-node-mysql/README.md

 - View products for sale
 - View low inventory
 - Update inventory levels
-- Create new product
-You will be asked to provide a product name, department, price, and quantity.
+- Create new product.
+(You will be asked to provide a product name, department, price, and quantity.)